Lyna Perez Gets Soaked And Sensual In A Bejeweled Thong Bikini

-Lyna Perez bedazzled her fans by getting wet and sultry in a teeny bejeweled bikini in a new video that was posted to her Instagram page on Sunday.
+Lyna Perez bedazzled her fans by getting wet and sultry in a teeny bejeweled bikini for a new video that was posted to her Instagram page on Sunday.

-The Miami-based model appeared in a new promotional piece for Bang Energy that gave off major summer vibes while bringing plenty of heat to her faithful followers’ IG feeds.
-Lyna has filmed numerous similar videos for the brand, and her expertise showed as she tantalized and teased her fans using her surroundings.
+The Miami-based model appeared in a new promotional piece for Bang Energy that gave off major summer vibes while bringing plenty of heat to her faithful followers' IG feeds.
+Lyna has filmed numerous videos for the brand, and her expertise showed as she tantalized and teased her fans while using her surroundings.

 The location of her shoot was a pool surrounded by palm trees and a wall of tall green shrubbery.
 Other decorative greenery was planted around the area, and there was plenty of lounge seating available.
 However, Lyna opted to get in the pool.
-The weather was clear and sunny, and she was rocking skimpy attire that would allow her to tan a considerable amount of her bombshell body.
+The weather was clear and sunny, and she rocked skimpy attire that would allow her to tan a considerable amount of her bombshell body.

 Her two-piece was black.
 It included a sliding string top with narrow triangle cups that covered little of her colossal chest.
 She spilled out of the sides and center of the piece, but her pneumatic cleavage held its round shape.
 She teamed the top with a black thong that featured tie sides.
 The front of her bottoms was embellished with glittering silver crystals.